 Yes.
 Rent a vehicle from one of nine companies at our consolidated rental car center located at 3450 East Airport Drive Ontario, California 91761.
 Find out more here: https://www.flyontario.com/parking-transports/rental-cars/.

 Yes.
-Ontario International Airport is open and operating, but with significantly reduced flight schedules.
+Ontario International Airport is open and operating.
 Airlines are adjusting flight schedules on a frequent basis, so we encourage air travelers to stay in close touch with their airline.
-Stay up to date with which routes/destinations are operating at ONT here: https://www.flyontario.com/nonstop-destinations
+Stay up to date with which routes/destinations are operating at ONT here: https://www.flyontario.com/flights

 As recommended by the Centers for Disease Control and Prevention (CDC) – Wear your mask.
 Stay six feet (6 ft.) apart from anyone you’re not traveling with.

 Maintain good personal hygiene throughout their travel.
 Wash hands regularly with soap and water, keep hands away from your face and use alcohol-based hand sanitizer as needed.
 Importantly, you should avoid coughing or sneezing into your hands and use your elbows instead.
 And it is always a good idea to travel with disinfectant wipes to clean surfaces such as armrests and seat-back trays aboard commercial aircraft.
 Additional health-related information from the CDC is available here.